irrigating a plant using a hose

 • During the first two years after planting, check the soil moisture at least once a week and water if the soil feels dry at 6 inches.
 This is especially important to help the roots of new plants get established in the soil.

 • Water when the soil feels dry to the touch beneath the surface.
 Dig into the soil with a trowel, hand shovel, or screwdriver and check your soil at a depth of about 6 inches.
 Soil that is moist or damp to the touch is fine.
 If the soil feels dry, water the plant thoroughly.
-Direct water to the roots, not the leaves of the plant.
+Apply water to the roots, not the leaves of the plant.

-Watch summer and fall weather conditions:
+Watch summer and fall weather conditions

 • Check soil moisture at least weekly during the hottest, driest part of summer and fall when plants have a higher demand for water.